Reversible inhibition of sperm under guidance

+Beginning in 2011, a contraceptive product based on RISUG, Vasalgel, was under development in the US by the Parsemus Foundation, who were unable to bring this simple procedure to market over the next decade despite repeated assurances.
+In 2023, the patent for Vasalgel was acquired by NEXT Life Sciences, which plans to bring the technology to market under the name Plan A for Men.

 Development

 Sujoy K. Guha developed RISUG after years of developing other inventions.
 He originally wanted to create an artificial heart that could pump blood using a strong electrical pulse.
 Using the 13-chamber model of a cockroach heart, he designed a softer pumping mechanism that would theoretically be safe to use in humans.
 As India's population grew throughout the 1970s, Guha modified his heart pump design to create a water pump that could work off of differences in ionic charges between salt water and fresh water in water treatment facilities.
 This filtration system did not require electricity and could potentially help large groups of people have access to clean water.
 India, however, decided that the population problem would be better served by developing more effective contraception.
 So Guha again modified his design to work safely inside the body, specifically inside the male genitalia.
 The non-toxic polymer of RISUG also uses differences in the charges of the semen to rupture the sperm as it flows through the vas deferens.

 Intellectual property rights to RISUG in the United States were acquired between 2010 and 2012 by the Parsemus Foundation, a not-for-profit organization, which has branded it as "Vasalgel".
-Vasalgel, which has a slightly different formulation than RISUG, underwent animal trials in the United States, but reversibility proved unsuccessful.
-Initially, researchers were optimistic that human trials would commence by the end of 2013 and become available within a few years.
-After delays in development, human trials were expected to commence in 2018.
+Vasalgel was successful in achieving azoospermia in rabbits within 36 days of injection, as well as returned vas deferens patency.
+In 2023, the patent for Vasalgel was acquired by NEXT Life Sciences, Inc., developing it under the name Plan A for Men.